swiss-ai-center/a-guide-to-mlops/docs/the-guide/chapter-7-track-model-evolutions-in-the-cicd-pipeline-with-cml/index.md

 	Select **Variables** and select **Add variable**.

-	Create a new variable named `CML_PAT_TOKEN` with the PAT value as its value.
+	Create a new variable named `CML_PAT` with the PAT value as its value.

 	- **Protect variable**: _Unchecked_
 	- **Mask variable**: _Checked_